DiasPHPora/wp-to-diaspora/readme.txt

 = 1.2.2 =
 * New translations: Russian, Japanese, Romanian, French.
 Partially translated: Spanish, German, Italian (translators needed!)
 * Fixed conflict with plugins that use the_content filters
+* Fixed conflict with plugins using same libraries

 = 1.2.1 =
 * Connection test added